Abhishek-IITM2026/TDS-Project-1/README.md

               page += 1
               time.sleep(1)

-  ## 4.Repository Data Fetching (fetch_repositories):
+  ## 4.Repository Data Fetching:
-    This function fetches from the GitHub API all the public repositories of each user, page by page.
+    'fetch_repositories' function fetches from the GitHub API all the public repositories of each user, page by page.
 Details drawn will include name, date created, number of stargazers, and license per repository.
 The function returns a list of repositories related to the user, and every type of data is stored in dictionaries.
   ### Code:
       def fetch_repositories(user_login):
           repositories = []